Both Political Parties Have Failed

 In another Miami Herald article (9/22/1995) columnist Robert L. Steinbeck wrote, “Only now, evidence is trickling in that more and more Americans have had enough of this silliness.
 The major parties go on blaming each other for America’s problems-while the problems grow more and more daunting.”
 He also went on to say, “Most Americans defy simplistic labels.
 They are conservative on some issues, liberal on others……They’re most comfortable with balanced interests rather than absolutes-….”
 (Keep in mind this was written in 1995.
 Things have only grown more daunting.)

 And in still another Miami Herald article (10/20/1996) Harry Browne, the presidential candidate for the Libertarian Party, expressed his philosophy.
 His philosophy was basically eliminating all taxes; sell all government owned property such as buildings, parks, lands, pipelines, power companies, oil rights, mineral rights, etc., to the private sector.
 Get the government out of everything including welfare, education, healthcare, housing, transportation, agriculture, crime control, regulation and other areas, and get the government out of Social Security.
 This is totally unrealistic.
 (It is as unrealistic as the Socialist Party platform.
-I posted the two platforms in Essay 2A as examples of the two extremes neither of which is workable.)
+I posted the two platforms in Essay 2A as examples of the two extremes neither of which is workable.
+The libertarians or capitalists would sell everything to the highest bidder which would include our enemies which has been proven true by the amount of goods coming from overseas, including China, from formerly American companies.
+The socialists would GIVE everything to them.)